 - NSF Structure: NSF's Division of Atmospheric and Geospace Sciences (AGS) within GEO and the Division of Acquisition and Cooperative Support (DACS) oversee NCAR and the cooperative agreement under which UCAR manages NCAR.
 The cooperative agreement encourages interactions between NCAR scientists and AGS staff and ensures close coordination between AGS and NCAR management.
 The cooperative agreement contains requirements for AGS's oversight of the NCAR program and UCAR management activities that affect NCAR.
 UCAR submits for AGS approval an annual program plan for NCAR that details how resources will be used, and an annual report on the previous year's scientific accomplishments and achievements.
 UCAR also reports annually to NSF on its activities as NCAR's manager.
-Annual strategic planning between AGS, UCAR, and NCAR ensures that scientific and facility priorities align with those of NSF. - External Structure: UCAR works in partnership with NSF and the university community to ensure that NCAR's strategic mission is implemented effectively and for the benefit of NCAR's stakeholders in the atmospheric and geospace sciences - Reviews: A Committee of Visitors (COVs) is convened periodically to evaluate AGS oversight of NCAR.
-The most recent COV was conducted in FY 2015, with the next anticipated in FY 2019.
-A Business Systems Review was conducted in FY 2011 and examined UCAR administrative business systems.
-No significant issues were raised in either of the most recent reviews.
+Annual strategic planning between AGS, UCAR, and NCAR ensures that scientific and facility priorities align with those of NSF. - External Structure: UCAR works in partnership with NSF and the university community to ensure that NCAR's strategic mission is implemented effectively and for the benefit of NCAR's stakeholders in the atmospheric and geospace sciences.